Dynamical structure of entangled polymers simulated under shear flow: Acknowledgements

 \section{Acknowledgements}

 The authors thank Jean-Louis Barrat for his valuable advice.
 Gunnar K. Palsson, Anton Devishvili, and Franz A. Adlmann have contributed to the development of the simulation software.
-The Carl-Tryggers stiftelse as well as the Swedish research council are acknowledged for financial support.
+The Carl-Tryggers stiftelse as well as the Swedish research council are acknowledged for financial support, grant CTS 16:519.
+The Quadro P5000 used for this research was donated by the NVIDIA Corporation.